 I am a mother of two children, love cooking healthy meals, reading, upcycling, learning foreign languages, and decorating.
 I have a passion for ministering to women who have been through trials and trauma, and helping those of us who are currently in a valley situation to see how God's grace is there, and waiting to meet our needs through the impossible, while helping us to grow at the same time.

-Total Prepping and Cooking Time: 35 minutes with canned beans, 2.5 hours with regular beans
+Total Prepping and Cooking Time: 2 1/2 hours

 3 tablespoons of garlic powder